 My first stop was the village of Mellau, which was my base from which to both access the ski area of Damuls-Mellau and paraglide the Vorarlberg skies.
 It was also a good starting point for an architecture trail that would lead me through villages such as Egg and Krumbach towards the region of Brandnertal, where artistic trends continue beyond the Bregenzerwald.

-The ‘Umgang Bregenzerwald’ Archiecture and Environment Trails
+Architecture in Vorarlberg on The ‘Umgang Bregenzerwald’ Trails

 While it is said that pride is taken in the design of all Bregenzerwald’s 22 villages, 12 are noted for their specially marked ‘Umgang Bregenzerwald’ – a mapped trail of houses, commercials structures and public buildings that take between one and four hours to circuit.
 Mellau is one of them.